apache/celeborn/docs/quota_management.md

 Quota Management
 ===

-The Celeborn allows the administrator to set quotas for the number of names used.
+Celeborn allows the administrator to set quotas for the number of names used.
 The administrator also can set a system level default quota for all user that doesn't set a specified a named quota.

 When Master side sets `celeborn.quota.enabled` to true, the master will enable to check the quota via QuotaManager.
-When Client side also sets `celeborn.quota.enabled` to true, LifecycleManager will request master side to check whether the current user has enough quota before registration of shuffle.
+When Client side also sets `celeborn.quota.enabled` to true, LifecycleManager will request master side to check whether the current user identifier has enough quota before registration of shuffle.
 Fallback to the default shuffle service of Spark when Master side checks that there is no enough quota for current user.

 ## Quota
 Celeborn supports fine-grained quota management, now Celeborn including four indicators:
-- `celeborn.quota.tenant.diskBytesWritten`: Allowed maxed disk written bytes.
+- `celeborn.quota.tenant.diskBytesWritten`: Maximum allowed disk write bytes.
-- `celeborn.quota.tenant.diskFileCount`: Allowed maxed disk written file count.
+- `celeborn.quota.tenant.diskFileCount`: Maximum allowed disk write file num.
-- `celeborn.quota.tenant.hdfsBytesWritten`: Allowed maxed hdfs written bytes.
+- `celeborn.quota.tenant.hdfsBytesWritten`: Maximum allowed hdfs write bytes.
-- `celeborn.quota.tenant.hdfsFileCount`: Allowed maxed hdfs written bytes.
+- `celeborn.quota.tenant.hdfsFileCount`: Maximum allowed hdfs write file num.

 ## User Identifier
 The Celeborn supports user identifier for two level: